PluralFusion/kmpertrace/README.md

 ![KmperTrace](docs/kmpertrace-logo.png)

-Span‑aware tracing and structured logging for Kotlin Multiplatform - with a CLI that turns raw logs into readable trace trees.
+KmperTrace is a tracing and structured logging toolkit for Android, iOS/Swift, Desktop, and Wasm.
+It helps you reconstruct end-to-end execution flows from plain logs.

 When you're chasing a bug that hops across coroutines, threads, and platforms, plain logs are not enough.
-KmperTrace lets you wrap important operations in spans, emit structured log lines with trace/span IDs, and then reconstruct the full call tree from a single log file.
+KmperTrace lets you Wrap important operations in spans, emit structured log lines with trace/span IDs, and then use the CLI to rebuild the full call flow from a logfile and even by directly streaming from your device.

 ![KmperTrace CLI output showing overlapping downloads with errors and stack trace](./docs/cli_scr1.png)